-Such a sale is meant to presale a crypto.
+Such a sale is meant to presale crypto.
 Meaning that a specific number of blocks get pre-mined and the generated coins are sold to the buyers or bidders.
-After the public sale the blockchain goes public and everybody can participate.
+After the public sale, the blockchain goes public and everybody can participate.

 Over time the Ethereum blockchain offered the opportunity to create tokens instead of building a new chain for each sale.
 Therefore, the term ICO still refers to coins, but most of the time there are tokens offered for sale which are programmed with a smart contract and are dependent on one blockchain.

 Such sales are often unregulated and they come at high risks.

 After the market got tired of the completely unregulated ICOs, investors and companies were looking for a more reliable model of a token sale.
 An IEO is offered by an exchange, meaning that the token sale will undergo internal quality checks and is possibly audited.